lihing1994/Rendering-image/README.md

 The fourth parameter of **SpotLight** object constructor: the direction vector that SpotLight is pointing to.<br />
 The fifth parameter(optional) of **SpotLight** object constructor: the color of the **SpotLight**.<br />

-**Note: The last boolean parameter is standing for if the lightsource being added is a SpotLightSource object or not.
+<span style="color:blue">**Note: The last boolean parameter is standing for if the lightsource being added is a SpotLightSource object or not.
-A SpotLight is inherited from LightSource.**
+A SpotLight is inherited from LightSource.**</span>

 ![Screen Shot 2021-01-29 at 3 01 36 AM](https://user-images.githubusercontent.com/25276186/106267326-54e72300-61de-11eb-82ab-04e47671dc71.png)
 <br /><br />